In a hurry? Our top pick is the Bialetti Moka Express.

 The fact that it’s made of stainless steel is great for 2 reasons.

-First off, obviously – stainless steel allows the coffee maker to work on induction hobs.
+First off, obviously – stainless steel allows the coffee maker to work on an induction stove.

 And secondly, stainless steel is far less susceptible to rust than aluminum.
 That means that a stainless steel moka pot is likely to last you longer, if you take good care of it.